saad78t/sada/README.md

   - Like button
   - Reply button
   - Three-dots menu for actions like (Delete Comment)
+- Replies are visually distinguished by progressively smaller avatar sizes, author names, and text content depending on the depth level, so that first-level replies appear larger than second-level replies, and so on, making the hierarchy more noticeable.
 - After tapping the Reply button on any comment:
   - A reply form appears with:
     - A placeholder text (Write a reply...)